opentransact/opentransact/opentransact.md

 - *redirect_uri* URI for redirecting client to afterwards
 - *callback_uri* URI for performing a web callback
 - *response_type* token or code REQUIRED
-- *expire_in* Request the amount of time in seconds this token should be valid
+- *expires_in* Request the amount of time in seconds this token should be valid

 When a user follows this link, the Asset Service should present the user with a form authorizing the payment.